-- (vi) certification of Design. - (j) Key tasks for a Principal Geographical Information Systems (GIS) Specialist shall be to: - (i) Support the Operating Company in maintaining and improving the accuracy of asset data in compliance with the Directors asset manuals, including the Trunk Road Information Manual and other guidance documents. - (ii) Analyse the asset data to identify trends. - (iii) Actively identifying data gaps and issues and proactively ensuring data is updated to maintain and improve accuracy. - (iv) Carry out geospatial analysis of asset data to identify potential Schemes. - (v) Analyse data and providing reports to ensure that asset data is used to inform business decisions.
+- (vi) certification of Design. - (g) Key tasks for a Principal Geographical Information Systems (GIS) Specialist shall be to: - (i) Support the Operating Company in maintaining and improving the accuracy of asset data in compliance with the Directors asset manuals, including the Trunk Road Information Manual and other guidance documents. - (ii) Analyse the asset data to identify trends. - (iii) Actively identifying data gaps and issues and proactively ensuring data is updated to maintain and improve accuracy. - (iv) Carry out geospatial analysis of asset data to identify potential Schemes. - (v) Analyse data and providing reports to ensure that asset data is used to inform business decisions.

-14. Senior Specialist
+12. Senior Specialist

-The role of a Senior Specialist shall be to provide expert advice support and recommendations on any matters associated with major cable supported bridges, structural health monitoring, mechanical and electrical systems, traffic measurement, geotechnical surveys, topographical surveys, geographical information systems, landscaping obligations, archaeology services, environmental obligations, and Legislation in terms of analysis and verification related to this Contract.
+The role of a Senior Specialist shall be to provide expert advice support and recommendations on any matters associated with traffic measurement, geotechnical surveys, topographical surveys, geotechnical information systems, landscaping obligations, archaeology services, environmental obligations and Legislation in terms of analysis and verification related to this Contract.

 A Senior Specialist shall be a Chartered professional registered with the Engineering Council or the Science Council and hold current membership of an appropriate UK institution licensed by the Engineering Council or Science Council appropriate to the specialist role.
-The candidate will require extensive demonstrable experience and knowledge relevant to the position and performance of the role for which they are proposed covering, as a minimum, the key tasks of the particular specialism identified in 14.3 below.
+The candidate will require extensive demonstrable experience and knowledge relevant to the position and performance of the role for which they are proposed covering, as a minimum, the key tasks of the particular specialism identified in 12.3 below.